MitchGoudkuil/web-app-from-scratch-18-19/README.md

 - [ ] Store al the data in local storage

 #### Self learning
-Learn way more about promises, because they are really handy and understandable :+1: :fire:
+Learn more about promises, because they are really handy and understandable :+1: :fire: